 Clearly, with the current state of new sequencing technologies, characterization of the sites of DNA methylation throughout a genome on the order of hundreds of megabases is practical.
-Furthermore, the demonstration by Cokus et al. that 66% of 31 base BS-seq reads mapped uniquely to the mouse genome indicates that the approach can be scaled to larger mammalian genomes.
-The projected significant increases in read length in the near future and the availability of paired-end sequencing will further increase the ability to uniquely map bisulfite converted sequence reads to large genomes.
-However, to achieve similar levels of coverage for a much larger genome, for example the ~3.2 gigabase human genome, approximately 25-fold more sequencing is required.
-Therefore, to overcome the large amounts of sequence required to sequence an entire mouse genome, Meissner et al. (2008) utilized an approach termed reduced representation bisulfite sequencing (RRBS) (Meissner et al., 2005; Meissner et al., 2008).
-In this method genomic DNA is first digested by the methylation-insensitive Mspl restriction which enzyme, cleaves the phosphodiester bond upstream of the CpG dinuclotide in its CCGG recognition element.
-Digested DNA is then separated by gel electrophoresis and one or more specific size fractions selected.
-The size-selected DNA is then end repaired, ligated to methylated sequencing adapters (as described above for MethylC-seq), bisulfite converted and amplified by PCR with primers complementary to the adapter sequences (Figure 1).
-The Mspl digestion and size-selection yields a sequencing library that is enriched for CpG sites (Meissner et al., 2005; Meissner et al., 2008).
-Indeed, computational analysis demonstrated that a selection of 40-220 bp Mspl digestion products of mouse genomic DNA would maximally cover approximately 1 million CpG sites at 36 base sequence read length, ~ 5% of all CpG sites in the mouse genome, or only 1% of the entire genome (Jeddeloh et al., 2008; Meissner et al., 2008).
-Applying RRBS and mapping of the location of various histone modifications to mouse embryonic stem (ES) cells, ES cell-derived and primary neural progenitor cells (NPCs) and several other primary cell lines, Meissner et al. found that patterns of DNA methylation were more clearly reflected by the complement of histone modifications than CpG density.
+Furthermore, the demonstration by Cokus et al. (2008) that 66% of 31-base BS-seq reads mapped uniquely to the mouse genome indicates that the approach can be scaled to larger mammalian genomes.
+The projected significant increases in read length in the near future and the availability of paired-end sequencing will further increase the ability to uniquely map BS-converted sequence reads to large genomes.
+However, to achieve similar levels of coverage for a much larger genome, for example, the \sim 3.2-Gb human genome, \sim 25-fold more sequencing is required.
+Therefore, to overcome the large amounts of sequence required to sequence an entire mouse genome, Meissner et al. (2008) utilized an approach termed reduced representation BS sequencing (RRBS) (Meissner et al. 2005, 2008).
+In this method genomic DNA is first digested by the methylation-insensitive MspI restriction enzyme, which cleaves the phosphodiester bond upstream of the CpG dinuclotide in its CCGG recognition element.
+Digested DNA is then separated by gel electrophoresis, and one or more specific size fractions are selected.
+The size-selected DNA is then end repaired, ligated to methylated sequencing adapters (as described above for MethylC-seq), BS converted, and amplified by PCR with primers complementary to the adapter sequences (Fig. 1).
+The MspI digestion and size-selection yields a sequencing library that is enriched for CpG sites (Meissner et al. 2005, 2008).
+Indeed, computational analysis demonstrated that a selection of 40- to 220-bp MspI digestion products of mouse genomic DNA would maximally cover ~1 million CpG sites at 36-base sequence read length, \sim 5% of all CpG sites in the mouse genome, or only 1% of the entire genome (Jeddeloh et al. 2008; Meissner et al. 2008).
+Applying RRBS and mapping of the location of various histone modifications to mouse embryonic stem (ES) cells, ES cell-derived and primary neural progenitor cells (NPCs), and several other primary cell lines, Meissner et al. found that patterns of DNA methylation were more clearly reflected by the complement of histone modifications than CpG density.
 Furthermore, extensive changes in DNA methylation state in many regulatory regions located in CpG-poor sequences were identified during in vitro differentiation of the ES cells.
-Finally, the authors reported that cultured NPCs progressively became hypermethylated at a distinct set of high CpG density promoters as passage number increases, suggesting that progressive culturing may induce changes in epigenetic marks (Meissner et al., 2008).
+Finally, the authors reported that cultured NPCs progressively became hypermethylated at a distinct set of high CpG density promoters as passage number increases, suggesting that progressive culturing may induce changes in epigenetic marks (Meissner et al. 2008).